blue-build/modules/modules/bling/README.md

     # - devpod # https://devpod.sh/ as an rpm
     # - gnome-vrr # enables gnome-vrr for your image
     # - container-tools # installs container-related tools onto /usr/bin: kind, kubectx, docker-compose and kubens
+    # - laptop # installs TLP and configures your system for laptop usage # depends on "files: - laptop: /usr" to work!
 ```